dnal01/my-shop-application/documents/TECH_SPEC_MVP_v1.md

   - barcode: VARCHAR(255), NOT NULL
   - avarage_cost: MEDIUMINT, NOT NULL
   - quantity: DECIMAL(6,4), NOT NULL
+Checks if the product is weighed, if not only integer is allowed.
   - price: INT, NOT NULL
   - order_limits: SMALLINT, NOT NULL
+When the limit is above actual inventory ammount, the push up is triggered on the employee UI side.
   - option_value: SMALLINT, NOT NULL
   - option_table_id: XL / blue / rubber
   - promo_id: SMALLINT, NOT NULL
   - product_id: MEDIUMINT, NOT NULL
   - is_deactivated: TINYINT(1), NOT NULL
+If deactivated is true, than hide product from the UI and exclude from the deliveries, orders and inventory lsit

   Sub-model `Categories`
   - id: